 - Type the script provided below in the CMD console.

 - Hit Enter, and you’ll see the name of your CPU in the command prompt.

 6. CPU Z software

 CPU Z is one of the most used third-party software to check CPU across the users.
-It doesn’t only show the CPU name, you can use it to check your CPU’s core and thread count.
-Furthermore, you can stress test & check your CPU’s temperature with it.
+It doesn’t only show the CPU name as well as Core speed, core and thread count, etc. This info is required if you want to set CPU affinity.

 Here is the process of installing & running the CPU Z software to check your CPU model:

 - Install it accordingly.

 - Run the CPU Z app from the Desktop.

 Here you’ll find all the possible information about your CPU, that any advanced user may require.

 What are the Concerns while Identifying Your CPU Spec?